bvberkum/docutils-ext/README.rst

 Read more about them in `Transforms <doc/transforms.rst>`__.

 Overview
 --------
-Source code sits in package ``dotmpe`` in the ``lib`` directory.
+Work in progress:

-There is my own attempt at an rst writer, and in test/init.py the writer from Stefan's docutils branch is included.
+  - There is my own attempt at an rst writer, and in test/init.py the writer from Stefan's docutils branch is included.
 Not under active development but i hope to pick it up.

-Before that happens I'm cleaning up code from some other docutils related projects. dotmpe.du.builder is shaping up nicely to be a collection of publishers for running in an server-environment.
+  - Before that happens I'm cleaning up code from some other docutils related projects. dotmpe.du.builder is shaping up nicely to be a collection of publishers for running in an server-environment.
 Maybe these can wrap some Nabu stuff (data-mining) later.
 Front-end development active in `Blue Lines`__.

-Working functionality is listed above in `dotmpe extensions`_.

 .. __: http://blue-lines.appspot.com/

-TODO
+Other ToDo
   -  propose breadcrumb and other generate transforms on devel list Lea mentioned breadcrumbs.
   -  re-evaluate include, literal and raw dereferencing.

-What follows is a discussion of document publishing and exploration of what management is needed.
+What follows is some thoughts on document publishing.

 Host-based publishing
 ----------------------